 However, for effective starting and cold weather operation, a little extra care is necessary.
 The information below outlines steps that can minimize the effect that cold weather may have on starting and operation of your engine.
-See your John Deere dealer for additional information and local availability of cold weather aids
+See your authorized engine distributor or servicing dealer for additional information and local availability of cold weather aids.

-Use Winter Grade Fuel
+Use Grade No. 1-D Fuel

-When temperatures fall below $5^{\circ}C$ (40°F), winter grade fuel (Grade No. 1-D fuel in North America) is best suited for cold weather operation.
-Winter grade fuel has a lower cloud point and a lower pour point.
+When temperatures fall below $5^{\circ}C$ ( $40^{\circ}F$ ), Grade No. 1-D fuel is best suited for cold weather operation.
+Grade No. 1-D fuel has a lower cloud point and a lower pour point.